Contact:

 Equipment, tools, and construction logistics

 Hand tools such as setting hammer, point chisel, mason’s hammer, and club hammer remain central for adjusting bearing surfaces.
 For large ashlars and existing works with limited space, additional equipment is used: stone and concrete splitting devices for targeted release of blocks, a concrete pulverizer for bonded areas of stone and mortar, and a steel shear for metallic inserts.
 A hydraulic power pack ensures the energy supply for compact hydraulic tools.
-Thought-out construction logistics—short load paths, safe lifting points, tiered storage areas—reduce risks and increase execution quality.
+Thought-out construction logistics – short load paths, safe lifting points, tiered storage areas – reduce risks and increase execution quality.
+Suitable lifting gear (slings, clamps, vacuum lifters as specified), protected storage on spacers, and clear sequencing prevent damage to edges and faces.

 Safety, environment, and building culture